sologenic/com-fs-user-model/MODEL.md

 - `AllowedJurisdictions` uses ISO 3166-1 alpha-3 format (3-letter country codes)
 - Retail users always have a role of "NORMAL_USER"
 - Commission settings at the user level override organization-level settings
+- `ComplianceFormAnswers` contains `QuestionAnswer` messages, each of which can have a `repeated File` field for file attachments.
+Files include a description, optionality setting, and hash for integrity verification.
+By repeating the file description in answers, the admin interface can render answers even if the questionnaire is later updated.

 #### User {#user}